Art History and Visual Culture

-The Institute of Art History and Visual Culture in Tallinn is the only research institute in art history (Kunstwissenschaft) in Estonia, and a leading one in the Baltic states, covering a wide range of fields of study, from the medieval period to contemporary art.
+The Institute of Art History and Visual Culture (in Estonian KVI) is the only research institute in art history (Kunstwissenschaft) in Estonia, and a leading one in the Baltic States, covering a wide range of fields of study, from the medieval period to contemporary art.
 KVI is a member of the International Association of Research Institutes in the History of Art, RIHA.
 The Institute was founded in 1992 as the Institute of Art History of the Tallinn Art University.

 The Institute of Art History and Visual Culture serves both as a research and teaching institution, conducting major research projects in art history and providing education in all three academic levels.

 The professors and faculty members in our Institute are top specialists in their fields and recognized experts; our graduates include Estonia’s leading younger generation curators, critics and art theoreticians.
 The Institute’s curriculum combines historical and object-centred approaches to art with excellent knowledge of theoretical viewpoints.
 Visual culture studies explore the pictorial and spatial environment, the connections between them, and their functioning society.
 The curriculum is supplemented by study trips and practical training.

 The Institute’s MA programme offers three areas of specialization: Art History and Visual Culture Studies, Museology or Curatorial Studies.
 The goal of the doctoral programme is to prepare high-level professionals who are able to work both as teaching or research staff members in the academic sphere and as top-level specialists outside it.

 The aim of the Institute of Art History and Visual Culture is to offer a diverse, innovative and inspirational environment for study and research.
 Training in the speciality is supported by research conducted in the Institute, our research projects, conferences and publications.

 Watch our Vimeo channel and lectures on EKA TV.